 Tickets for ETS Komuter train services from Padang Besar to Butterworth need to be purchased at Padang Besar Railway Station on the day of travel.

 Location of Chumphon Railway Station

 Chumphon Railway Station is located in Chumphon town centre.

 Location of Padang Besar Railway Station

-Padang Besar Railway Station is the interchange station between Thai and Malay train networks.
+Padang Besar Railway Station is the interchange station between Thai and Malaysian train networks.